Welcome

 Using credible information will improve the quality of your assessment and may result in better marks, but how can you tell whether the resources you've found are credible and suitable for your assessment?
 Have you been asked to use peer reviewed, academic or refereed articles?
 Are you using authoritative websites?

-In Assignment 1 you are asked to use the CRAP test to evaluate your chosen resources.
 The CRAP (Currency, Reliability, Authority, Purpose) test can help you quickly and easily evaluate any piece of information.

 Keen for more?